Anna Maxwell Martin

-Anna Maxwell Martin (born Anna Charlotte Martin; 10 May 1977), sometimes credited as Anna Maxwell-Martin, is an English actress who has won two British Academy Television Awards, for her portrayals of Esther Summerson in the BBC adaptation of Bleak House (2005), and of N in the Channel 4 adaptation of Poppy Shakespeare (2008).
+Anna Charlotte Martin (born 10 May 1977), known professionally as Anna Maxwell Martin, is an English actress.
+She has won two British Academy Television Awards, for her portrayals of Esther Summerson in the BBC adaptation of Bleak House (2005), and of N in the Channel 4 adaptation of Poppy Shakespeare (2008).
 She is also known for her roles as DCS Patricia Carmichael in BBC One crime drama Line of Duty (2019–2021) and Kelly Major in Code 404 (2020–2022).
-From 2016-2022, Martin starred in the BBC comedy Motherland, for which she was nominated for the BAFTA Award for Best Female Comedy Performance.
+From 2016 to 2022, Martin starred in the BBC comedy Motherland, for which she was nominated for the BAFTA for Best Female Comedy Performance.
+In 2025, she won the International Emmy Award for Best Actress for playing Delia Balmer in ITV's Until I Kill You.

 Martin's theatre work includes the role of Lyra Belacqua in the production of His Dark Materials (2003–2004) at the National Theatre.

 Early life and education

-Anna Charlotte Martin was born in Beverley on 10 May 1977 to Rosalind (née Youngson) and Ivan Martin.
-Her father was managing director of a pharmaceutical company and her mother was a research scientist.
+Anna Charlotte Martin was born in Beverley, East Riding of Yorkshire, England, on 11 May 1977, to Rosalind and Ivan Martin.
+Her father was from Maghera, a small town in the south of County Londonderry in Northern Ireland, and he was the managing director of a pharmaceutical company, while her mother, who was from Scotland, was a research scientist.
 Her mother gave up her job to bring up Anna and her elder brother, Adam.

 She attended Beverley High School, where she appeared in school plays.
 After she left school, Martin studied history at Liverpool University.

-After completing her education at Liverpool, Martin enrolled to study acting at London Academy of Music and Dramatic Art (LAMDA).
+After completing her education at Liverpool, Martin enrolled to study acting at London Academy of Music and Dramatic Art (LAMDA) from which she graduated in 2001.
 She added the name Maxwell (her maternal grandfather's first name) to her name to distinguish her from another member with the same name when she joined Equity.
-In 2022, Martin appeared on an episode of Who Do You Think You Are?, and said that Maxwell is a middle name and not part of her surname.